IT ALL STARTS WITH YOU

 What is Recovery?

-Recovery is a journey, not a destination.
-It’s a lifelong process that requires ongoing effort and commitment.
-It often involves activities that are new and uncomfortable to a new person, such as building a support network of peers, loved ones, and recovery experts.
+It often involves activities that are new and uncomfortable to a new person, such as building a support network of others in recovery, loved ones, and recovery experts.

 Some things you’ll learn